specklesystems/speckle-docs-OLD/dev/apps.md

 :::

 Notice there's an `isAuthenticated` computed property that defaults to `false` for now (we'll update it later).
 There's also a pair of `v-btn` buttons linked to this boolean value.
-When there is no user authenticated, we'll show the login button, and when there is a user authenticated, we'll show thoe Log Out button.
+When there is no user authenticated, we'll show the login button, and when there is a user authenticated, we'll show the Log Out button.

-Each is binded to the actions in the store we created earlier.
+Each is bound to the actions in the store we created earlier.

 ```html
 <v-btn